Stream & Drainage System Protection Bylaw

 Each developer will cover the cost of their monitoring program as a condition of their plan approval.

-Any development larger than a multiplex that has not yet been issued with a building permit will require real-time monitoring facilities.
+Any development larger than a multiplex that has not yet had ESC drawings approved will require real-time monitoring facilities.

 Turbidity cannot exceed 25 Nephelometric Turbidity Units (NTUs) under normal weather conditions, or exceed 100 NTUs during and 24 hours after a Significant Rainfall Event (25mm or greater of rainfall within 24 hours).
 Please see the Burke Mountain Rain Gauge for up to date rainfall data.